 Within Blue Cabin the people listed below have special responsibility for safeguarding.

-The Designated Safeguarding Officer (DSO) should be contacted in the first instance where any child protection issue arises or where a person suspects that a child or vulnerable adult is being subjected to abuse.
+The Designated Safeguarding Officer (DSO) should be contacted in the first instance where any child protection issue arises or where a person suspects that a child or adult at risk is being subjected to abuse.
 They will determine the appropriate action to be taken, and notify the relevant local authority in accordance with relevant protocols if necessary.
-If the DSO is not available, the Deputy DSO should be contacted.
-The lead trustee and additional trustee for Safeguarding can also be contacted if required.
+If the DSO is not available, either the lead trustee and additional trustee for Safeguarding should be contacted.

 Designated Safeguarding Officer (DSO) – Operational